SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 ## Implementation

-In this section we will impelment the queue using `array`.
+In this section, we will implement the queue using `array`.

 ### Queue Array